Snehajadhav123/OOP-Concepts/README.md

 <p>A class can have multiple objects which have properties and behaviour that in common for all of them.</p>

-<p>Syntax class class_name {  data_type data_name;  return_type method_name(parameters); } Object &#8722; An object is an instance of a class.
+ <p>Syntax class class_name {  data_type data_name;  return_type method_name(parameters); } </p>

+ <p>Object &#8722; An object is an instance of a class.
 It is an entity with characteristics and behaviour that are used in the object oriented programming.
   An object is the entity that is created to allocate memory.
   A class when defined does not have memory chunk itself which will be allocated as soon as objects are created.</p>

 <p>Syntax class_name object_name; Example #include<iostream> using namespace std; class calculator {  int number1;  int number2;  char symbol;  public :  void add() {  cout<<&quot;The sum is &quot;<<number1 + number2 ;  }  void subtract() {  cout<<&quot;The subtraction is &quot;<<number1 - number2 ;  }  void multiply() {  cout<<&quot;The multiplication is &quot;<<number1 * number2 ;  }  void divide() {  cout<<&quot;The division is &quot;<<number1 / number2 ;  }  calculator (int a , int b , char sym) {  number1 = a;  number2 = b;  symbol = sym;  switch(symbol){  case '+' : add();  break;  case '-' : add();  break;  case '*' : add();  break;  case '/' : add();  break;  default : cout<<&quot;Wrong operator&quot;;  }  } }; int main() {  calculator c1(12 , 34 , '+'); } Output The sum is 46 Encapsulation In object oriented programming, encapsulation is the concept of wrapping together of data and information in a single unit.
 A formale defination of encapsulation would be: encapsulation is binding togather the data and related function that can manipulate the data.</p>